 Virtual Private Server (VPS),

-The category you choose depends on the number of visitors that come to the website on monthly basis.
+The category you choose depends on the number of visitors that come to the website on a monthly basis.
 If you need just a business website for your company, it is okay to use shared hosting.
 On the other hand, if your website is going to serve a large audience, it’s safest to go for a VPS or cloud hosting.
 This type of hosting is recommended for blogs with a lot of visitors monthly or a church or association with a large membership

 Shared hosting = $60 – $168 (N22,000 – N62,000) per year